Andy Oppenheimer: Music

 Andy Oppenheimer is also a singer-songwriter of electronic pop music since the early 1980s, when he formed Oppenheimer Analysis (OA) with producer Martin Lloyd (aka Analysis, d.
 2013).
 They released the tape-only album New Mexico in 1982.

-In 2005 OA re-formed and an EP of early material, Oppenheimer Analysis, was the first release by the New York-based Minimal Wave label, with a release of the 1982 New Mexico album.
-The Oppenheimer Analysis EP entered its fifth re-pressing in 2023.
+In 2006 OA re-formed and an EP of early material, Oppenheimer Analysis, was the first release by the New York-based Minimal Wave label, with a release of the 1982 New Mexico album.
+The Oppenheimer Analysis EP entered its sixth re-pressing in 2026 and is regarded as a pioneering synth-pop classic release.
 From 2006 to 2013, OA played live in Germany, Belgium, and London.